 The use of gloves is necessary at all steps.
 Although seeds do not sting, stingy hairs might have fallen on them and make them stingy.

 Nettle flowers can often be confused with seeds.
 Male nettles produce flower clusters.
 This are round and are found in scattered clusters.
 These flowers do not turn into seed.
 Instead, they produce pollen to fertilise seeds on female plants.
 Seeds, on the other hand, are slightly pointed and clusters are more compact.

 Nettle seeds can be directly pulled by hand when ready and stored in a bag.
 They can also be collected from the seeding stalks by placing the hand around the bottom of the seeding stalk and pulling everything up.
 This second method will require a longer cleaning process afterwards, as the seed will need to be separated from the leaves.

 Similarly, seeding stalks can be cut and collected.
 This can be dried by hanging them upside down from a string.
 Seeds can be collected when stalks are dry.

 Click here for a step–wise guide to harvesting nettle rhizomes.

-See video below for another example of how to collect nettle seeds.
+See video for another example of how to collect nettle seeds.